What Is the Best Torque Wrench for Hydrants?Lowell Corporation

 Click torque wrenches work thanks to an internal spring-loaded lever.
 The operator twists the handle to tighten the fastener, and the lever clicks when you reach the correct torque level.

-Importantly, you can use this kind of torque wrench for tightening and loosening because of its ratcheting properties.
+Importantly, you can use this torque wrench for tightening and loosening because of its ratcheting properties.
 This feature makes it more versatile than other kinds of torque wrenches.

 What Is the Best Torque Wrench for Hydrants?

-Torque wrenches with the clicker function are best for hydrants because this kind of application doesn’t allow you to measure bolt tension in the right way.
+Torque wrenches with the clicker function are best for hydrants because this application doesn’t allow you to measure bolt tension correctly.

-The SureTork Pipeline Wrench is ideal for this because the design has all the right features in mind.
-Let’s take a look at exactly why it’s so well suited for use on hydrants and in other pipeline applications.
+The SureTork Pipeline Wrench is ideal because the design has all the right features.
+Let’s take a look at exactly why it’s so well suited for use on hydrants over other pipeline tools.